-Student responses will vary, but Rachel should take two basic steps: first make sure that she is doing an adequate job of planning for the work required by her staff; then meet with her boss or peers to see if there might be ways to make the work flow more even or predictable.
+Students' answers will vary, but Rachel should take two basic steps: first make sure that she is doing an adequate job of planning for the work required by her staff; then meet with her boss or peers to see if there might be ways to make the work flow more even or predictable.

 - 13. A maintenance supervisor learned that installing a type of high-efficiency light bulb in the building can save the organization \$1,000 a year.
-Replacing the current system with the new one would cost about \$2,500. - a.
-What is the payback period for this system?
+Replacing the light bulbs with the new ones would cost about \$2,500. - a.
+What is the payback period for this replacement?